awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-secrettargetattachment.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TargetId`  <a name="cfn-secretsmanager-secrettargetattachment-targetid"></a>
-The ARN of the database or cluster\.
+The ID of the database or cluster\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `20`